TheRealAnonymous008/quartz/content/details/machine learning/applications/Applications of Reinforcement Learning.md

 		* Prior methods for mechanism design did not consider agents that learnt how to behave .Agents were assumed to be static.
 		* It is also hard to test economic policy since it can deal with long time scales.
 	* Both the workers in the economy and the policy maker are powered by reinforcement learning.
 		* In the model, higher skilled workers earn more for building houses.
-Building houses takes effort which lowers utility.
+Building houses takes effort which lowers [[Utility|utility]].
 		* To quantify equality, the Gini Index is used as follows

 		  $$